aminrj/aminrj.github.io/_posts/2026-03-16-owasp-mcp-top-10.md

 The mitigations in the OWASP checklist are good.
 This article is the "why these mitigations matter" evidence base behind each of them.
 Use both: their document for institutional sign-off, this one for the threat model that informs your implementation decisions.

 If you're working on the OWASP document or representing a vendor building MCP security tooling, the five uncovered categories and the protocol-level spec proposals above are the gaps most worth addressing.
-The GitHub repository for the attack labs is open for review and contribution.
+The **[mcp-attack-labs GitHub repository](https://github.com/aminrj-labs/mcp-attack-labs)** is open for review and contribution.

 ---